 Step 1: Select the Text with Desired Formatting

-First, pick out the text or paragraph with the formatting you want.
+First, select the text or paragraph with the formatting you want.
 It can be any text with the style you want to use elsewhere in your document.

 Step 2: Activate Format Painter